 The Aerie Ambassador Program is run through Youth Marketing Connection, or YMC.
 The program is meant for college campuses, meaning that not everyone is eligible to apply and you must be a student at one of the campuses the program is at.

 Later that summer, I received a random call.
 Thankfully, I picked up because it turned out to be YMC calling to offer me to the position!
-If you have more questions about the program and how it works, I have an FAQ in my highlights.
+I may or may not have screamed with excitement after the phone call.

 URBN Community Internship